fl0wxr/fl0wxr/README.md

 - **M.Sc. in Artificial Intelligence** — Aristotle University of Thessaloniki *(completed 2026)*
 - **M.Eng. in Financial & Management Engineering** — University of the Aegean (2014–2019)

 ---

-## 🌱 Currently

-- Applying for research and engineering roles in AI/ML
-- Exploring interpretability in AI (philosophical and technical)
-- Open to collaborations in computational biology and deep learning

----